elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

   filter(Hashtag == "#useR2018")
 {% endhighlight %}

-Check out the most favourited [ICOTS tweet](https://twitter.com/anyuser/status/1016569243947724800), [ICML tweet](https://twitter.com/anyuser/status/1017059295052140544) and [useR tweet](https://twitter.com/anyuser/status/1016912611529510913).
+Check out the most favourited [ICOTS tweet](https://twitter.com/anyuser/status/1017244182035849216), [ICML tweet](https://twitter.com/anyuser/status/1017059295052140544) and [useR tweet](https://twitter.com/anyuser/status/1014967711036829696).

 ### Emojis ❤️

 What better place to explore emojis from than the country that gave us the language that gave us the word!
 Ya follow?
 Emoji is a Japanese word that, if a quick Google search is to be believed, means "picture character".

-Anna Fergusson, \[@annafergussonnz\](<https://twitter.com/annafergussonnz>), and I, in our talk on [modern data in a large introductory statistics course](https://annafergusson.github.io/paristergram/) based on the awesome work Anna has been driving, tried to quickly show how emoji analysis can be a bit of fun.
+Anna Fergusson, (@annafergussonnz)\[<https://twitter.com/annafergussonnz>\], and I, in our talk on (modern data in a large introductory statistics course)\[<https://annafergusson.github.io/paristergram/>\] based on the awesome work Anna has been driving, tried to quickly show how emoji analysis can be a bit of fun.
 So let's keep that up here.

-This first section is mostly just copied from the work Anna and I did that will be up on the \[Parisgram site\]((<https://annafergusson.github.io/paristergram/>) at somepoint.
+This first section is mostly just copied from the work Anna and I did that will be up on the (Parisgram site)\[<https://annafergusson.github.io/paristergram/>\] at somepoint.
 The emoji handling is not very elegant right now.

 There is a table provided by the Unicode organisation that has the emoji, and an additional one that details skintone variations.
 These also provide a text description and groups the emoji into wider groups, like flags, buildings, types of facial expression etc. It would be ideal to have that information in R to work with directly, so I want to scrape the tables into R. I can check if this seems to be allowed by using the `robotstxt` package.
 There are a range of other ways to get databases like this, this just seemed easiest for this case.